Overview

 with random bytes for the specified lengthsize

-influences the randomness source for subsequent operations within the library that require random data.
+influences the randomness source for subsequent operations within the context that require random data.

-is used to obtain random bytes from the currently selected random number generator:
+is used to obtain random bytes from the currently selected random number generator of the context:

 Parameters: